-MAX DEFENDER 8 FORECAST: Pleasant Fall pattern stops by Tampa Bay
+MAX DEFENDER 8 FORECAST: Pleasant fall pattern stops by Tampa Bay

-Tampa, Fla.
-(WFLA): Partly cloudy skies continue to build as we move throughout the rest of today due to high pressure diminishing and tracking to the east.
-By overnight tonight, a cold front will enter from the Southeast increasing our chances for some isolated showers and weak thunderstorm activity primarily between the hours of 1 AM and 4 AM Sunday morning.
+TAMPA, Fla.
+(WFLA) – Partly cloudy skies continue to build as we move throughout the rest of today due to high pressure diminishing and tracking to the east.
+By overnight tonight, a cold front will enter from the southeast increasing our chances for some isolated showers and weak thunderstorm activity primarily between the hours of 1 a.m. and 4 a.m.
+Sunday.
 No severe weather is expected at this time due to a much more stable mid-level environment to the atmosphere.

-By the time we all wake up tomorrow morning the frontal boundary system will be further south, near Cape Coral and Fort Myers.
+By the time we all wake up tomorrow morning, the frontal boundary system will be further south, near Cape Coral and Fort Myers.
 Partly cloudy skies will be common but a chill in the air will take over the Tampa Bay area.
-The Nature coast counties can expect upper 50s for tomorrow morning , Hillsboro, Pinellas, and Lakeland counties can expect morning Lows in the upper 60s and southern counties such as Manatee, Sarasota, Hardee, and Desoto can expect morning Lows in the lower 70s.
+The Nature Coast counties can expect the upper 50s for tomorrow morning.
+Hillsborough, Pinellas, and Lakeland counties can expect morning lows in the upper 60s and southern counties such as Manatee, Sarasota, Hardee, and Desoto can expect morning lows in the lower 70s.

-A dry air mass enters after the front so chances for showers or storms back down to less than 5%.
-Partly sunny skies will be common for our Sunday through mid next week with daytime highs in the low and mid 80s for Sunday and Monday.
+A dry air mass enters after the front so chances for showers or storms back down to less than 5 percent.
+Partly sunny skies will be common for our Sunday through mid next week with daytime highs in the low and mid-80s for Sunday and Monday.

 As far as the tropics go, there are no active areas of interest within the Atlantic, the Caribbean, and the Gulf of Mexico.